Top reads this week

 Census Canada Quebec 2016

-Talk of decline and ‘exodus’ comes easily to Quebec commentators, but federal figures are far more realistic by David Winch, October 1, 2017 MONTREAL – The touchiness in Quebec about demographic issues could be described, apologies to Jane Austen, as census and sensibility.
-Following the release of the 2016 mid-term federal census (in August 2017),…
+Talk of decline and ‘exodus’ comes easily to media, but federal figures are more realistic by David Winch, October 1, 2017 MONTREAL – The touchiness in Quebec about demographic issues could be described, apologies to Jane Austen, as census and sensibility.
+Following the release of the 2016 mid-term federal census (in August 2017), reactions to…

 Read More